Topological Quantum Liquids with Long-Range Couplings

-The presence of edge Majorana modes can also be diagnosed by a topological index characterising the phase of the system.
+The presence of edge modes can also be diagnosed by a topological index characterising the phase of the system.
 Hamiltonian \rf{eq:powerlaw} belongs to symmetry class D in the classification of \citep{Schnyder,Kitaev2}.
 Both in $d=1$ and $d=0$, this symmetry class has a $\mathbb{Z}_2$ topological classification.
 In both cases the topological invariant is a parity, $\cal{M}$, that can be evaluated for non-degenerate open or closed chains in terms of the Pfaffian of the corresponding kernel Hamiltonian.
-Hence, it can be directly employed for the case of the infinite-range Hamiltonian with $\alpha=0$.
-By varying the chemical potential $\mu$ of an open chain we observe that the parity becomes non-trivial, ${\cal M}=-1$, for $\mu<J$, as shown in Fig.~\ref{fig:winding}.
+Hence, it can be used directly for the case of the infinite-range Hamiltonian with $\alpha=0$.\cite{sym} By varying the chemical potential $\mu$ we observe that the parity becomes non-trivial, ${\cal M}=-1$, for $\mu<J$, as shown in Fig.~\ref{fig:winding}.
 In that regime the edge states, while they have non-zero energy, are energetically distinct from the bulk states.
-This is in contrast to the non-topological regime, ${\cal M}= +1$, where the edge states seize to exist.
+This is in contrast to the non-topological regime, ${\cal M}= +1$, where the edge states cease to exist.

+The topological phase of the non-local model is robust to weak disorder in the chemical potential.
+In this case the Majorana edge modes remain exponentially localised and the Majorana number, $\mathcal{M}$, remains non-trivial, as in the case with no disorder.